haydenwade/Plateo/README.md

 # Plateo
-A web app that brings on conversation by connecting others via license plate numbers
+A web app that brings on conversation by connecting others via license plate numbers.

+**Tech Stack **
+This app uses the MEAN stack.

 **Run me by using:**<br />
 npm install <br />